cnsilvan/deskmini310_hackintosh/README.md

 ## ChangeLog

+If there is an infinite reboot after upgrading efi, unplug the power and wait for a few seconds before powering up.

 | Date      | Content                                                              |
 |-----------|----------------------------------------------------------------------|
 | 2019.7.28 | update clover  5018 & upgrade Mojave 10.14.6（Supplemental update has not been tested） , everything is alright |